jsaikrishna/ProductsData-as-a-Service/README.md

 The Service was developed using the SpringBoot Framework and build with the Apache Maven.
 The Application Service is designed by following the MVC (Model-View-Control) Design Pattern where the Model Class (MainApplication.java) and Rest Controller class is (MainController.java) is designed to fulfill the HTTP requests.

-As this service is mainly concentrated on providing the HTTP responses based on the various Search HTTP Post requests like autocomplete feature when the prefix of a category is given, search feature when the various brandName, categoryName is provided and also this feature supports the pagination feature where it provides the HTTP responses in the form of multiple plages, keywords count feature where the occurences of the keyword in product tile is calculated to leverage the importance of each product.
+As this service is mainly concentrated on providing the HTTP responses based on the various Search HTTP Post requests like autocomplete feature when the prefix of a category is given, search feature when the various brandName, categoryName is provided and also this feature supports the pagination feature where it provides the HTTP responses in the form of multiple pages, keywords count feature where the occurences of the keyword in product title is calculated to leverage the importance of each product.

-Inorder to run the service clone the respository into the local system and then follow the command to cd to the Source code main folder.
+Inorder to run the service clone the respository into the ```\desktop``` local system and then follow the command to cd to the Source code main folder.
 Make sure to clone the respository into the local system destop.

 ```
 cd ProductsData-as-a-Service/productsRESTAPI/